brycewray/hugo-site/content/posts/2022/05/webmentions-yes-javascript-no-the-code.md

 <details><summary>Click/tap here to toggle open/close.</summary>

-It's almost time to get into the code---but, first, to help you understand exactly what we're trying to obtain and display, here's what the [webmention.io](https://webmention.io) API returns for [one page](/posts/2022/05/simplify-simplify-maybe-for-real-this-time/) on this site:
+It's almost time to get into the code --- but, first, to help you understand exactly what we're trying to obtain and display, here's what the [webmention.io](https://webmention.io) API returns for [one page](/posts/2022/05/simplify-simplify-maybe-for-real-this-time/) on this site:

 ```json
 {